ibm-cloud-docs/account/faq-support.md

 From the {{site.data.keyword.cloud_notm}} console menu bar, click the **Help** icon ![Help icon](../icons/help.svg "Help") > **Support center**.
 The Contact Support section provides the options for getting in touch with a support representative: start a live chat from the AI Assistant, contact by phone, or create a support case.
 You can start a chat with a live agent from the [AI assistant](/docs/overview?topic=overview-ask-ai-assistant#chat-with-support) by typing `agent` in the chat.
 The options that are available to you depend on your support plan.
 For more information, see [Getting support](/docs/account?topic=account-support-plans).

 Lite and Trial account support is limited to non-technical support issues that are related to account access and billing.
-Users with Lite or Trial accounts can view the [{{site.data.keyword.Bluemix_notm}} documentation](/docs/account?topic=account-using-avatar), chat with the AI assistant, use the [IBM Cloud Community](https://community.ibm.com/community/user/my-community), and use [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.
+Users with Lite or Trial accounts can view the [{{site.data.keyword.cloud_notm}} documentation](/docs/account?topic=account-using-avatar), chat with the AI assistant, use the [IBM Cloud Community](https://community.ibm.com/community/user/my-community), and use [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.

 ## How do I escalate support cases?
 {: #escalate_support}